We have talked a lot about quinoa in previous posts. Why?

 - Add the quinoa, stir well, and cover with water (about 4 times the amount of quinoa).

 - When ready, add the milk, cheese cubes and parsley.
-Season with salt and pepper and mix well.
+Taste for seasoning and serve with rice.